x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-non-accepted-domain-report.md

 description: "Admins can learn how to use the Non-accepted domain report in the new Exchange admin center to monitor messages from your on-premises organization where the sender's domain isn't configured in Microsoft 365."
 ---

-# Non-accepted domain report in the new Exchange admin center
+# Non-accepted domain report in the new Exchange admin center in Exchange Online

 The **Non-accepted domain** report in the new Exchange admin center (new EAC) displays information about messages from your on-premises email organization where the sender's domain isn't configured as an accepted domain in your Microsoft 365 organization.